- Search The Registry

 They subsequently brought suit against the city, and the case wound its way to the U.S. Supreme Court, whose final ruling would end segregation of the City’s courses and eventually lead to desegregating all City of Atlanta public places.
 The first ruling in the case, in Federal District Court in Atlanta, was that Blacks could play on city public courses but only on certain days.
 The family appealed the verdict, and a federal appellate court upheld the district court’s decision.
 Holmes obtained assistance from Thurgood Marshall, then a Baltimore attorney.
 In the family’s next appeal to the U.S. Supreme Court.

 Holmes was posthumously inducted into the Georgia Golf Hall of Fame.
-Among family and friends in attendance at the ceremony was 91-year-old Charles Bell, a member of the 1955 ground-breaking fivesome.
-Holmes made an immeasurable impact on the game by virtue of his leadership in opening Atlanta’s golf courses to Black citizens, which became an important step for equality in the sport.
+Among family and friends attending the ceremony was 91-year-old Charles Bell, a member of the 1955 ground-breaking fivesome.
+Holmes made an immeasurable impact on the game through his leadership in opening Atlanta’s golf courses to Black citizens, which became an important step for equality in the sport.